-Prerequisite: BUS 106 This course is a study of basic management and organizational principles of husiness firms - Emphasis is on effectively working through others to of business firms.
+This course is a study of basic management and organizational principles of business firms.
 Emphasis is on effectively working through others to achieve objectives.
 This is done by exploring planning, decision making, organizing, leading, staffing, controlling, EEOC requirements, appraising performance, handling disciplinary problems, and stress and time management.